Graduate Programs at Stritch School of Medicine

 The Graduate School on the Loyola University Chicago Health Sciences Campus is focused on expanding scientific knowledge in the biomedical community and preparing individuals to be leaders in their field.
 The exponential growth in our understanding of mechanisms underlying health and disease is paralleled by the need for collaborative interdisciplinary research and by the rapid expansion of a truly global scientific and health-care community.
 The graduate school has several programs on the Loyola University Chicago Health Sciences Campus supported primarily by the faculty, staff and resources of SSOM.
 Our faculty and programs contribute to the evolution of scientific knowledge and its impact on the future of health-care and health-care delivery.

-- Cell Biology, Neurobiology and Anatomy - MS, PhD
+- Integrative Cell Biology - MS, PhD

 - Microbiology and Immunology - MS, PhD

 - Molecular Pharmacology and Therapeutics - MS, PhD, MS/MBA

 - Cell and Molecular Physiology - MS, PhD

 - Biochemistry and Moleculary Biology - MS, PhD